Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Quantum Seiberg-Witten curve is perturbatively algebraic

 \section{Quantum Seiberg-Witten curve is perturbatively algebraic}

-In this appendix we demonstrate that in all orders of the perturbation theory the Quantum Seiberg-Witten equation (\ref{eqn:Rstructure}) considered with the boundary condition (\ref{eqn:omegaexp-lead}) reduces to an algebraic equation, which further reduces to a quadratic equation.
+In this Appendix, we demonstrate that to all orders in perturbation theory the Quantum Seiberg-Witten equation (\ref{eqn:Rstructure}), considered with the boundary condition (\ref{eqn:omegaexp-lead}), reduces to an algebraic equation, which further reduces to a quadratic equation.